Queen Wŏn'gyŏng: Involvement in politics

-In 1394, the capital was established from Kaegyeong (modern-day Kaeseong) to Hanseong (modern-day Seoul).
-When the new dynasty was promulgated and officially brought into existence, Taejo brought up the issue of which son would be his successor.
-Although Taejo's fifth son by Queen Sinui, Yi Pangwŏn, had contributed most to assisting his father's rise to power, he harbored a profound hatred against two of his father's key allies in the court, the prime minister Chŏng Tojŏn and Nam Ŭn.
+When Joseon was proclaimed and officially brought into existence, King Taejo raised the issue of which son would be his successor.
+Although Yi Pangwŏn had contributed most to his father's rise to power, he harbored a profound hatred against two of his father's key associates, Chŏng Tojŏn and Nam Ŭn.
+King Taejo's second wife, Queen Sindeok, then formed an alliance with Chŏng Tojŏn and had her youngest son, Yi Pangsŏk, appointed as crown prince.

-In 1398, Chŏng Tojŏn, who was enjoying great power at the time, enforced the Enforcement Breakdown Act and returned all the private soldiers and weapons to the state, but Lady Min had hid the weapons and private soldiers, that belonged to her family, in her house.
-Shortly after Taejo fell ill, the Min clan took advantage of this opportunity to give the weaponry and resources to Yi Pangwŏn to which Lady Min tried to encourage his coup.
+In 1398, Chŏng Tojŏn, who was enjoying great power at the time, promulgated a law requiring that all private soldiers and weapons be surrendered to the state.
+However, Lady Min managed to hide weapons and private soldiers belonging to her family; shortly after King Taejo fell ill, the Min clan took advantage of the opportunity to give the weaponry to their son-in-law.

-Yi Pangwŏn then rose up with his brother-in-laws, Min Mugu and Min Mujil, and immediately revolted and raided the palace, killing Chŏng Tojŏn, his followers, and the two sons of the late Queen Sindeok, Grand Prince Uian and Yi Pangbŏn.
+Yi Pangwŏn then rose up with his elder brothers, Yi Pang'ŭi and Yi Panggan, and two of his brothers-in-law, Min Mugu and Min Mujil, and immediately raided the palace, killing Chŏng Tojŏn and his followers, as well as his two half-brothers, Yi Pangbon and Yi Pangsŏk.

-This incident became known as the First Strife of Princes.
-Aghast at the fact that his sons were willing to kill each other for the crown, and psychologically exhausted from the death of his second wife, King Taejo immediately crowned his second son Yi Bang-gwa, later King Jeongjong, as the new ruler.
+This incident became known as the First Strife of the Princes.
+Aghast at the fact that his sons were willing to kill each other for the throne, and psychologically exhausted from the death of his second wife, King Taejo abdicated in favor of his eldest surviving son, Yi Panggwa (posthumously King Jeongjong).